GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 ### gcutil

-This sample internally uses gcutil to perform file transfer and remote command execution from the machine where the sample is executed, and Google Compute Engine instances.
+The application internally uses gcutil to perform file transfer and remote command execution from the machine where the application is executed, and Google Compute Engine instances.
 So it's important to set up gcutil in an expected way.

 ##### Default project

-Default project of gcutil must be set to the project where Hadoop cluster is started.
-In this way, `hadoop-shell.sh` can be used to log in to Hadoop master, and use `hadooop` command there.
+The default project of gcutil must be set to the project where the Hadoop cluster is started.
+In this way, `hadoop-shell.sh` can be used to log in to Hadoop master, and use `hadoop` command there.
 Run the following command to
 [set gcutil default project](https://developers.google.com/compute/docs/gcutil/#project).